jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Pricing/Billing-Rules.md

 # Billing Rules

-The JCS for MongoDB supports two types of billing:
+The JCS for MongoDB supports two billing types:
 - Monthly Package
 - Pay By Configuration